Any change of pace is good for your running

 Take it easy

 It is also important to realise that even the most serious training programs have plenty of room for variety and fun.
-Shorter, self coached for years, believes that any runner, elite or jogger, needs no more than three hard workouts a week to achieve top condition.
+Shorter, self-coached for years, believes that any runner, elite or jogger, needs no more than three hard workouts a week to achieve top condition.
 "That is the most I have ever been able to do, and that gets me as fit as I can get," he says.
 "All of your other running has a different kind of cardiovascular purpose.
 How it is accomplished is not that important"

 Shorter is not alone in this belief.
-Ever since former University of Oregon coach Bill Bowerman introduced the hard easy concept in the early 1950s runners the world over have been reaping its benefits.
+Ever since former University of Oregon coach Bill Bowerman introduced the hard-easy concept in the early 1950s runners the world over have been reaping its benefits.
 Unfortunately, many recreational runners still feel that easy days are wasted, a psychological block most elite runners dispensed with years ago.
 "The average runner has a tendency to go hard every day, but if you run hard all the time you will go flat," Bowerman says.
 "Find workouts that you like, introduce a little variety, smell the flowers.
 Train hard on certain days, but when you are supposed to run easy, run easy.
-Not only will the easy days be more pleasurable, they will be more beneficial to your training.
+Not only will the easy days be more pleasurable, but they will also be more beneficial to your training.
 It is better to be a little under trained than over trained."

 Another way to liven up your running is by varying the pace during some of your workouts.
 Top veteran Barry Brown has been competing for 32 years, long enough to ran his way through four Olympic Trials, an American veterans marathon record (2:15:15) and more than his share of days when, as he puts it, "I am just putting one foot in front of the other."
-Brown shakes off lethargy by tossing 20 second accelerations into his ran.
+Brown shakes off lethargy by tossing 20-second accelerations into his ran.
 He surges and then settles back into a steadier pace for several minutes before accelerating again.
 Not only will five or six of these bursts snap you back to life, Brown says, they can also "trick" you into a better workout.

 "By the time you get back into a comfortable pace, it is much faster than you were going, and you are farther along in your run than you realised," says Brown, who often varies the length of his pickups (20 seconds, 80 seconds and 40 seconds) throughout his run.